UnifyProject/RFC/raw/rfc-2.md

 * This hierarchy of resource types forms a static type tree attached to a single root type.
 * At runtime, the actual resources form an actual resource tree attached to a single root resource.
 * Clients navigate the actual resource tree by retrieving the root resource.
-* Resources that are containers will contain URI references to accessible child resources.
+* Resources that are containers will contain URN references to accessible child resources.
-* A private resource is accessible only to the client that created it, and knows its URI.
+* A private resource is accessible only to the client that created it, and knows its URN.

 Our goals with this design are: